NorthStarUAS/FMU-Arduino/README.md

 Please note: this project is not intended to support every sensor, every processor board, every vehicle type, and every use case.
-Please see ardupilot and px4 for that approach.
-I know this code is not "simple" anymore, but the intention is for it to be far simpler than these much larger "big tent" projects.
+Please see ardupilot and px4 for two wonderful projects that take the big-tent approach.
+The intent of this project is to keep things as simple as possible.
+(And I know "simple" is a relative measure.)

 ![prototype](images/IMG_20191118_064616925.jpg "Prototype board")